yasirsavanur/cashflow_analysis/README.md

 ## 1. What’s This All About?

-The goal?
-Build an interactive spreadsheet that could help a mid-size manufacturing company—Megawidget International—understand its cash flow better.
-Especially as they plan to invest in a new manufacturing facility for their high-performing products (B, D, and E).
+The goal is to build an interactive spreadsheet that could help a mid-size manufacturing company—Megawidget International—understand its cash flow better.
+Especially as they plan to invest in a new manufacturing facility for their high-performing products.

 The workbook helps answer questions like:
 - Can the company afford to take a loan for expansion?